Seven Crucial First Steps for Your Writing Career

 Of course, you might have an even more specific audience: if you want to work with crafters, for instance, Pinterest is probably the way to go.

-Once you’ve chosen your network, sign up for an account, and make sure you completely fill in your profile – in particular, add a profile image (otherwise you’ll look like a total newbie).
-Search for any of your existing contacts on the network, then look for people whose blogs or newsletters you read.
+Once you’ve chosen your social media site, sign up for an account, and make sure you completely fill in your profile – in particular, add a profile image (otherwise you’ll look like a total newbie).
+Search for any of your existing contacts on that site, then look for people whose blogs or newsletters you read.

 Step #5: Start Building a Portfolio